 Find a sitter easily and book early

-Pet parents should always connect with their cat sitters before meeting, as well as leave a detailed Welcome Pack with further instructions on cat care and household help.
+Pet parents should always connect with their cat sitters before meeting, as well as leave a detailed Welcome Guide with further instructions on cat care and household help.
 The festive season can include a few extra hazards - decorations, festive food, and wrapping paper may seem like treats to a cat, but they can be dangerous if swallowed or eaten.
 Let sitters know if you have any tips on kitty-proofing your decorated home and what they can and can’t eat from the table.

 Tips for cat sitting over Christmas and the holiday season